vinayhegde1990/devops-notes/docs/source/File-Systems.rst

 File Systems
 *******************

-*Some useful links to cover the basics of File Systems*
+*Some useful links to explain the concepts of File Systems*

 ########
 Concepts